Tackling syncretism in Bolivia

 There’s no easy place to be a mission worker, but Louis and Maribel Woodley face particular challenges.
 They are bringing the gospel to a mining community which (like others across the Bolivian Altiplano) practices syncretism: combining Catholicism with indigenous Andean practices, including devil worship.

-The city’s inhabitants are mainly of Quechua decent and although most consider themselves Catholic, traditional Andean religions dominate cultural practice – most notably, in the mines themselves.
+The city’s inhabitants are mainly of Quechua descent and although most consider themselves Catholic, traditional Andean religions dominate cultural practice – most notably, in the mines themselves.

 It is commonly believed that God rules above the ground, while below is the domain of El Tío (The Uncle), a figure that closely resembles the devil in Christianity.
 It’s said he is responsible for the supply of minerals, as he mates with La Pachamama (Mother Earth) to produce them.
 If he is worshipped, they say, the mountain will produce.
 If he’s neglected, miners will die.